Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. Today we look through our code to ensure that it was clean and had no issues.

+## Jan 24

+Today, I worked on:

+1. We cont with team coding: We worked on the readme file, the tables, and formatting.